 An unattended death is defined as one that occurs when a person is alone, and the passing is not immediately discovered.
-In fact, days, weeks, or even longer can pass before remains of a person who died an unattended death are discovered.
+In fact, days, weeks, or even longer can pass before the remains of a person who died an unattended death are discovered.

 In this type of situation, the process of decomposition cleanup after an unattended death is potentially dangerous and daunting.
-The particular challenges and potential risks associated with decomposition cleanup after an unattended death requires a serious consideration of retaining the services of a professional biohazard remediation service.
+The particular challenges and potential risks associated with decomposition cleanup after an unattended death requires serious consideration of retaining the services of a professional biohazard remediation service.

 Before you appreciate what is involved in handling decomposition cleanup after an unattended death, you need to understand the science behind human decomposition.
 When a person dies, bacteria living inside the body start to break down organs and tissues.
 This process begins in earnest in the intestines and pancreas.
 Once these organs have been broken down, bacteria spread throughout the body in what fairly can be described as being an explosive manner.